tuletech/report_cat/README.md

 # schrodingersbox/report_cat README

-A Rails engine to generate simple web-based reports with charts.
+A Rails engine to generate simple web-based reports with charts along with Rspec matchers for testing them.

-It currently supports
+It currently supports:

  * Simple reports
  * Date range reports
  * Date range cohort reports

+It provides the following matchers:

+ * have_chart
+ * have_column
+ * have_param

 ## Getting Started